EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 voms-proxy-init --voms <name of the vo> --rfc
 ```

-Plain proxies can still be created via
+Plain proxies can still be created via:

 ```console
 voms-proxy-init --rfc